kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 This was a tough lesson for me to share because it was one of those moments I couldn’t believe I actually made such a rookie mistake.
 So I want this to be a guiding principle for me and other founders to evaluate new startup ideas.

 The Story of Toasty
-I ran a startup called Toasty for 18 months in 2019-2020.
+I ran a startup called <a href="https://toasty.ai/">Toasty</a> for 18 months in 2019-2020.
 The whole startup was built upon my vision of how we could improve human interactions with one another.

 In the journey, we pivoted once because we knew our idea and direction were bad, then we pivoted again because of COVID-19.